 Remove from the food processor, shape into a flat disk and wrap in plastic wrap.
 Refrigerate for 30 minutes.

-Meanwhile, prepare the filling by combining the chopped rhubarb, strawberries, sugar and cornstarch in a bowl.
+While the dough is resting, prepare the filling by combining chopped rhubarb, strawberries, sugar and cornstarch in a bowl.
 Set aside.

-Bake for 40-45 minutes until the crust is crisp and golden.
+Bake for 30-35 minutes until the crust is crisp and golden.
 Let cool completely on a wire rack before transferring to a serving plate.
+Let cool before serving.

 Tips and suggestions: